-This course deepen students’ understanding and ability of what it takes to create effective communication in writing by engaging them in creating professional documents and texts.
-Apply communication strategies in business writing to produce written persuasive, directive, informative, or descriptive documents in professional contexts essential for success in today’s workplace.
-This course is project-based and focuses on practical application based on students’ project preferences or needs.
+This course deepen students' understanding of what it takes to create effective communication in writing by engaging them in creating professional documents and texts.
+Apply communication strategies in business writing to produce persuasive, directive, informative, or descriptive documents essential for success in today's workplace.
+This course is project-based and focuses on practical application based on students' project preferences or needs.
 Students will determine and coordinate with the professor the project and/or documents they will be working on.

 **Hybrid-online means that about half of the sessions are held on campus, and the rest will be conducted online via appropriate media.
-No special software, or tech knowledge required.
+No special software or tech knowledge is required.

 Marshall Ph.D.
 Program: Communication for Doctoral Students

 The CMC has developed a series of one- and two-units seminars, in addition to workshops, assessments, one-on-one tutorials and other activities designed to support Marshall doctoral students in developing the communication skills essential for their success as scholars and teachers.